3mdeb/news-and-ideas/blog/content/post/2019-06-26-smallest-embedded-system-yocto-vs-buildroot.md

 The total size of **Linux + initramfs** is a bit bigger than in case of Yocto, but **it's still lower than 5 MB**.
-It is worth to note that rootfs is smaller than in Yocto, but Kernel is relatively large.
+It is worth to note that rootfs is smaller than in Yocto, but kernel is relatively large.
 We didn't check its configuration, but it would certainly be possible to reduce its size.
 We also tried to use together the initramfs built with Buildroot and the kernel built with Yocto and it worked without a problem.